remusao/remusao.github.io/posts/synacor-down-the-rabbit-hole.md

 The second approach was the most promising and allowed me to discover a few more codes.
 Here is how it worked:

-1. I modified the virtual machine implementation so that it is 100% pure code with no side-effect.
+**First step** -- I modified the virtual machine implementation so that it's 100% pure code with no side-effect.
 The execution now consists in a function `execNextOpCode` which takes as input the state of the program, runs the next opcode of the program, then returns a "continuation" which can be